Clinical Trials Logo

 Study type: Interventional

 Background.
 Rehabilitation and re-education using instrumental anorectal biofeedback are the main treatment of anorectal functional disorders producing incontinence and outlet obstructed defecation.
 These treatments imply intubation of patient and several sessions of treatment leading to high consumption of resources and costs.
 Hypothesis.
 A cognitive intervention based on original audiovisual programs developed specifically for the management of anorectal functional disorders is effective in correcting anorectal function disorders that cause fecal incontinence and evacuation disorders.
 Aim.
-To prove In two different protocols (fecal incontinence and dyssinergic defecation) the efficacy of specifically developed non-instrumental biofeedback techniques.
+To prove in two different protocols (fecal incontinence and dyssinergic defecation) the efficacy of specifically developed non-instrumental biofeedback techniques.
 Selection criteria.
 Patients with fecal incontinence and altered sphincter function and patients with outlet obstructed evacuation referred for biofeedback treatment.
 Intervention.
 In separate studies (incontinence and dyssynergic defecation) patients will be randomized into biofeedback and placebo groups.
-One session of either biofeedback or placebo intervention will be performed at the beginning of the intervention period followed by reinforcement phone call after 2 months in incontinence and 7 days in dyssinergic defecation studies.
-A final visit for outcome assessment will be performed after 6 months in the incontinence study and after 4 weeks in the dyssinergic defecation study.
+One session of either biofeedback or placebo intervention will be performed at the beginning of the intervention period and patients will be instructed to performed the assigned daily treatment at home.
+A visit for outcome assessment will be performed at 3 months in incontinence study and at 4 weeks in the dyssinergic defecation study.
+In addition, in the incontinence study a phone call will be performed after 6 months of the beginning of the study to evaluate treatment outcome.
 Biofeedback: patients will be taught to control anal and abdominal muscular activity by providing instructions using original video supports.
-Patients will be instructed to perform the same exercises daily at home in Schedule times.
-Placebo: alternative exercises will be taught by watching commercial videos.
-Patients will be instructed to perform the same exercises at home following the same schedule as patients in biofeedback treatment.
+Patients will be instructed to perform the same exercises daily at home in scheduled times.
+Placebo: a pill of placebo containing 0.3 g glucose will be administered every day at home.

 NCT ID: NCT06193395 Completed - Quality of Life Clinical Trials